 How to make a seizure safety plan

 Having a child with epilepsy can be challenging, but it's not unmanageable.
-This guide from the Neuroscience Care Team at Children's Hospital Colorado will help you develop a plan specific to your child's seizure needs.
+This guide from the Neuroscience Care Team at Children's Hospital Colorado and The Epilepsy Foundation of Colorado and Wyoming help you develop a plan specific to your child's seizure needs.

 What to include in your seizure safety plan

 How to monitor your child's seizures

 - Record the frequency of your child's seizures on a calendar or use a free seizure tracker

 - Ensure your child is getting their mediation daily and on time.